Vasily Konovalenko: The State Russian Museum Exhibition

-"Persecution"
+Persecution

 Unfortunately, by approaching the authorities in Moscow, who in turn worked directly with Pushkarev at the State Russian Museum, the Konovalenkos bypassed local officials in Leningrad, most notably Grigory Romanov, the most powerful Communist Party official in Leningrad.
 The Konovalenkos had inserted themselves in the middle of a long-simmering power struggle between Puskkarev and Romanov.
 Having been bypassed, Romanov was denied the opportunity to share the credit for the exhibition.
 One outward sign of his displeasure was that, even though he had been sent a special invitation to the exhibition, he did not attend.
 Romanov devised a plan to charge Konovalenko as a criminal, in spite of the fact that he had just been heralded as a national hero, and he engaged the KGB to investigate Konovalenko.

 According to the letter of the law, Konovalenko was indeed guilty of three laws: he had been involved in buying and selling precious and semi-precious stones; if one were to take a cynical view, he had denigrated Soviet culture by the whimsical nature of his characters; and he was in possession of gold and silver.
 The KGB investigation was terrifying for the Konovalenkos.
-Some 1,500 (!) friends, associates and acquaintances of Konovalenko were interviewed in trying to gather evidence against him.
+Some 1,500 friends, associates and acquaintances of Konovalenko were interviewed in trying to gather evidence against him.
 Their house and workshop were damaged in a 12-hour long search.

 The Konovalenkos had friends working behind-the-scenes to keep him out of prison and a compromise was eventually reached.
 He agreed to "donate" all 10 of the sculptures in the exhibit to the Soviet state, to move his family from Leningrad to Moscow, and to take employment there in the State "Samotsvety" (Gems) Museum.
-Ironically, at the same time, the American capitalist Armand Hammer offered to purchase the ten pieces in the exhibit for $150,000 each.
+Ironically, at the same time, the American Armand Hammer offered to purchase the ten pieces in the exhibit for $150,000 each.
 Party officials declined the offer and the pieces are still today in the "Samotsvety" in Moscow.
 When the KGB investigation reached the desk of the Chief Prosecutor of the Soviet Union, he dismissed the case as being "cartoonish".

 The Konovalenko's, however, began to fear that, if this had happened once, it could well happen again and they began to seriously consider finding a way to leave the Soviet Union.